bds310/bds310.github.io/syllabus.md

 ### Grading

-- 80% Weekly problem sets
+- 80% Average of weekly problem sets (each normalized to count equally)
 - 20% Participation and collaboration (Largely based on attendance)

 ### Learning Resources